Editorial Guidelines

 Note on H1

-As we are publishing all content via the Holdex Google Docs extension, we don’t use “Heading 1” (H1) styling inside the draft document.
+As we publish all content via the Holdex Google Docs extension, we don’t use “Heading 1” (H1) styling inside the draft document.
 This is because the H1 content is defined in the extension itself.

 Keep it short

-Short and to the point headings work the best.
-Avoid using them in longer sentences or on conjunction words (and/for etc).
+Short and to-the-point headings work the best.
+Avoid using them in longer sentences or conjunction words (and/for, etc).

 Here are some general guidelines for using this design element: